mercury131/devops-duty-calendar/README.md

 ## Introduction

-In 2021, I started looking for a calendar for DevOps on duty.
-The main task was simple and convenient maintenance of the duty schedule and REST API for sending a message and making calls to the duty officers during an incident.
-Also, one of the criteria was authorization through the Active directory and the presence of duty reports.
-And of course the system was supposed to be Open Source and free.
-Unfortunately, I haven't found the perfect system for myself.
-In the course of my research, I came across an amazing calendar from Kartones (https://github.com/Kartones/flask-calendar) and I decided to fork it and write the perfect accounting system for Devops duty on my own
+In 2021 I started looking for a DevOps duty calendar.
+I needed a simple and convenient duty schedule calendar with a REST API which would message and call those on duty in case of an incident.
+I also required it to have duty reports and authorization through Active Directory.
+Obviously, the system was supposed to be Open Source and free.
+Unfortunately, I couldn’t find the perfect system.
+While searching I came across an amazing calendar from Kartones (https://github.com/Kartones/flask-calendar).
+I decided to fork it and create the perfect accounting system for DevOps duty on my own.

 ## System Features